-3.9 | CARSHARE VERMONT
+3.8 | CARSHARE VERMONT

-The Car Share Vermont (CSVT) locations benefit the city by increasing access to automobile transportation for the people of Burlington.
-There are nine total car share locations surrounding the sample areas, with several located within walking distance of multiple sample areas.
+The Car Share Vermont (CSVT) locations benefit the city by increasing access to automobile transportation for the people of Burlington while decreasing the number of automobiles per household.
+There are nine total car share locations surrounding the sample areas, with eight located within walking distance of multiple sample areas.
 While there are no car share pods currently inside the three sample areas, there are four car share locations within a thousand feet of each sample area and three directly across the street from a sample area location.
 With several car share pods located less than a five-minute walk away for residents in each sample area, car share offers a viable option for students and other residents in the area.

 CSVT provided car share utilization data from January 1 to November 3, 2014 that revealed a fleetwide average utilization of nearly seven hours per day.
-Shown in Figure 3.33, the car share vehicles adjacent to Sample Areas 1 and 2 were utilized for more hours on average than the pod located next to Champlain College in Sample Area 3.
-Car share members could reduce the parking burden in the sample areas by relying on car share vehicles for shortterm, local trips, as opposed to adding additional vehicles to a residence.
+Shown in Figure 3.28, the car share vehicles adjacent to Sample Areas 1 and 2 were utilized for more hours on average than the pod located next to Champlain College in Sample Area 3.
+Car share members could reduce the parking burden in the sample areas by relying on car share vehicles for short-term, local trips, as opposed to adding additional vehicles to a residence.

-FIGURE 3.32 CAR SHARE VERMONT
+FIGURE 3.27 CAR SHARE VERMONT